Aennareon/Burning-City/README.md

 ## 📥 Installation & Packages
 ⚠️ **TBA** – The game is still under development.
 A build will be available in future updates.
-🧺 3DAssets/Artwork/UnityAssets will be avaylable for personal use as they arrive.
+🧺 3DAssets/Artwork/UnityAssets will be avaylable for personal use as they arrive for free personal and comercial use

 ---